What should I do if an employee turns down a job promotion?

 You don’t have to promote someone to give them a sense of growth.
 It’s similar to what you’d do for an anxious employee, with the key difference that it’s not a means to warming them up, but an end in and of itself that means you’ll need to think more long-term.

 Assigning them to a mentor could help them figure out what career path they want to take.
 Or you could even make them a mentor themselves.
-Mentors still get the rewarding feeling of guiding someone else, without the pressures of managing them, which could warm your candidate up to the idea of being promoted.
+Mentors still get the rewarding feeling of guiding someone else, without the pressures of managing them.
+This could warm your candidate up to the idea of being promoted.

 Offer training courses for upskilling, or a secondment with another department.
 You could even send them to another business altogether and broaden their horizons.
 Change stimulates creativity, and you never know where your next innovation will come from!